tshepang/blog/content/many-many-recent-movies.md

 of hours playing and loving the game series, most especially [the first one]... among the most significant of gaming experiences in my life.

-*Life is Beautiful* helped me shed a few tears, due to the touching efforts of a man creating a make-believe world for his son, with whom he's imprisoned in a Nazi concentration camp.
-It's a beautiful fantasy, and is driven very well by Roberto Benigni (both the movie's director and the father character), as well as the boy playing the son.

 *Human Nature* has moments which make me wanna call it a masterpiece, but it loses steam along the way.
 Patricia Arquette makes me wanna fuck a hairy woman, and the ape boy is given a very entertaining performance.